jaitken/IndeedJobScraping/README.md

-Python scripts for scraping data from indeed and preparing it for analysis
+Python jupyter notebook scripts for scraping data from indeed and preparing it for analysis
 --------------------------------------------------------------------------

   IndeedWebScrape scrapes data and stores it into a mongoDB